carldelfin/policeactivity/README.md

 # policeactivity
-A Shiny/Leaflet map showing recent police activity in Sweden, built using [brottsplatskartan](https://brottsplatskartan.se/) API.
+A Shiny app showing recent police activity in Sweden, built using Leaflet with data from [brottsplatskartan](https://brottsplatskartan.se/).

-The app is deployed at https://carldelfin.shinyapps.io/policeactivity/.
+The app is deployed [here](https://carldelfin.shinyapps.io/policeactivity/).